Petrological study on pottery from Lower Nubia

 Disclaimer

-The following pilot study reflects the author's research interests on Meroitic and Romano-Egyptian pottery, which he developed during his MA studies at the University of Southampton between 2008 and 2009.
+The following pilot study reflects the author’s research interests in Meroitic and Romano-Egyptian pottery, which he developed during his MA studies at the University of Southampton between 2008 and 2009.
 This pilot study helped the author to understand the material he used for his final MA dissertation, which was titled “An investigation of ceramic production in Meroitic Lower Nubia during the period of the Roman occupation in Qasr Ibrim”.
 In this article, the layout of his original assignment was modified to suit the needs of a brief online publication.

 To avoid misunderstandings, the author decided not to upload his original assignment on the web due to certain copyright issues.
 His original MA assignment included illustrations and photographs taken from other authors’ books; therefore, the intellectual property of third parties could not be republished.
 For the intellectual property rights of the primary archaeological material included in this online article, the author states the following: